alloyzeus/az-wall/mindmaps/adjunct.md

 #### ID

-ID is the arbitrary identifier for the adjunct-entity.
+An ID is the arbitrary identifier for the adjunct-entity.

 Adjunct-entity has two parts of identifier: host-derived and own (scoped/local) identifier.

 The own-identifier is used to differentiate between instances of the same kind under the same set of hosts.
 Two instances of the same kind might have the same own-identifier if they are under different hosts.

-Unlike root entities, adjunct-entities can have non-random IDs based on their natural ordering.
+Unlike root entities, adjunct-entities can have non-random IDs based on their natural ordering with an appropriate directive.

 Using this scheme, we can make some optimizations, e.g., data sharding based on the hosts.